Ripple just nabbed a new legal victory in its battle with the U.S. Securities and Exchange Commission (SEC).

 Recently, the regulatory agency also attempted to compel Ripple to produce records relevant to XRP transactions and efforts made after the complaint was filed.
 Netburn, however, denied that as well.

 “The SEC’s request to compel production of documents post-dating the complaint is DENIED without prejudice.
-If, after the parties have exchanged expert reports, it becomes clear that Ripple’s expert relied upon documents that, in fairness, requires the SEC to review post-complaint documents, the SEC may renew its application.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+If, after the parties have exchanged expert reports, it becomes clear that Ripple’s expert relied upon documents that, in fairness, requires the SEC to review post-complaint documents, the SEC may renew its application.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action